By Isabel Yanes

 As an assistant editor in scripted television, I’ve worked on shows that pay for lunch, and as convenient as that is, the resulting number of single-use items is astonishing.
 If I were to order a salad for lunch everyday for the duration of a show (we’ll say 5 months = ~110 days), I would go through 110 salad containers, 110 dressing containers, 110 forks and 110 napkins.
 The scary part is that not every meal is as minimal in its single-use items as a salad, plus every pick-up comes with a bag.
 When you multiply this by a post team of 10+ people, the number of single-use items easily flies past the thousand mark.

 If more restaurants had take-back programs for their containers – like Soup Goddess, which gives you credit on your next purchase when you bring back their Mason jar container – we could significantly reduce the every day waste created by to-go meals.
 Better yet, imagine a world where our members used lunch as a way to come together as a crew and eat together on breaks at a restaurant or the commisarry on studio lots.
+Alternatively, it could also be helpful to consider catering companies that can provide lunch to office spaces.
+This may also help to decrease the use of single-use plastic.
+Searching for corporate catering near me on the internet can allow one to find the right food service for their workplace.
 Not only would we reduce the number of single-use items wasted, we would get to know each other.
 Along the way, we might also give a boost to the MPEG Outreach Committee’s “Lunch is Not a Luxury” campaign, which is designed to bring awareness to the importance of mealtimes in establishing a healthful workforce (and to remind employers of their contractual obligations).

 In order to help out on our end as consumers, I’ve come up with some examples to reduce waste in the office: